Skip to content

 Hidden driving cost.

 Calculate car depreciation per mile to understand true driving cost.
-Enter purchase price and resale value for an instant result.
+Enter purchase price, resale value, and miles driven to see the per-mile loss.

 What this tool does